graphql/graphql-js/docs/Tutorial-PassingArguments.md

 If you run this code with `node server.js` and browse to http://localhost:4000/graphql you can try out this API.

 When you're passing arguments in code, it's generally better to avoid constructing the whole query string yourself.
-Instead, you can use `$` syntax to define variables in your query, and pass the variables as a separate map.
+Instead, you can use `$` syntax to define variables in your query and pass the variables as a separate map.

 For example, some JavaScript code that calls our server above is: